StorkST/CoreRussianVerbs/README.md

-# Russian-Verbs-Classification
+# Core Russian Verbs

-Purpose of the repository is to share knowledge and efforts to build a database about the the most frequent Russian Verbs which are the most useful for any russian language learners.
+Purpose of the repository is to share knowledge and efforts to build a database about the the most frequent Russian verbs which are the most useful for any learner of the russian language.

-This database can be used for the study of russian verbs: to study verbs forms, to learn conjugation, to build cheat-sheets...
+This database/file can be used for example to:

-Once opened with a CSV Editor (Excel or an open-source alternative) it becomes easy to filter and display only the wanted verbs.
+- learn conjugation
+- study and revise verbs forms
+- build cheat-sheets
+- build exercices

 ## What is in the file ?